 - Implement Python profiling to determine execution times.

-- Integrate PyCharm with iPython Notebook, Anaconda, and other libraries for scientific development.
+- Integrate PyCharm with Jupyter Notebook (previously known as the iPython Notebook), Anaconda, and other libraries for scientific development.

 Like IntelliJ IDEA, PyCharm also has a free, open-source version available with limited features.
 Without a paid plan, you’ll miss out on the Python Profiler as well as the available scientific development tools.

 A Professional license provides a more comprehensive Python IDE experience.
-Paid plans for individuals start at $89 for your first year.
-If you need PyCharm for your entire team, your first year will cost $199.
+Paid plans for individuals start at $199 for your first year.

 Additionally, PhpStorm is specifically recommended by JetBrains for WordPress development.
 If you build for our favorite Content Management System (CMS) – that’s WordPress! – this IDE should definitely be a contender on your shortlist.